actionpackedgeneral/network_studying/ch1.md

 Each packet is a **cell**.

-# Network QoS
+## Network QoS

 The operational parameters associated with a digital communications channel through a network are known as the **network Quality of Service (QoS) parameters**.

+### Circuit- Switched network

+- bit rate
+- mean bit error rate
+- transmission delay

+The mean bit error rate (BER) of a digital channel is the probability of a binary bit being corrupted during its transmission across the channel over a defined time interval.

+$$P_{B} = 1 - (1 - P)^{N}$$

+In practice, most networks - both circuit-switched and packet-switched - provide an **unreliable service** which is also known as a **best-try** or **best-effort**.
+This means that any blocks containting bit errors will be discarded.

+If only error-free blocks are acceptable, it is necessary for the sending terminal/computer to divide source infomrmation into blocks of defined maximum size and for the destination to detect when a block is missing.